 In 1930, when she was age 17, Phyllis resided with her widowed mother, along with older brother James "Alexander" Ellis, and cousins Charles Minerd and John Warman.
 That year, she carried the surname of "Gable" even though she was marked as "single."

-They had five children -- Mary Lou Cherry, Thomas Cherry, Louis Cherry, Lawrence Cherry and James Cherry.
+They together produced a brood of five children -- Mary Lou Cherry, Thomas Cherry, twins Louis Emmerson Cherry and Lawrence Cherry, and James Cherry.